falaimo99/webdev/pages/docs.md

 The website structure is fairly simple having only one job in mind.
 Navigation is facilitated by the presence of recognizable buttons and an attempt to respect visual hyerarchy among the elements at screen.

-Starting from the index/homepage it is possible to visit one of the functional pages (about, docs, disclaimer), and a suggested access to the main feature of the website, "The Map" page, from which you can start exploring the collection.
+Starting from the index/homepage it is possible to visit one of the informational pages (about, docs, disclaimer), and an highlighted access to the main feature of the website, "The Map" page, from which you can start exploring the collection.

 ### 3.1.1 Sitemap